xLightsSequencer/xLights/README.txt

 NUTCRACKER RELEASES
 -------------------
+3.0.10: May 12,2013 - Changed 32 character limit in the Text effect to be 256 characters
-3.0.8: Apr 25,2013 - Added export for LSP to create UserPatterns.xml
+3.0.9: May 11,2013 - Animated Gifs added to the Pictures effect 3.0.8: Apr 25,2013 - Added export for LSP to create UserPatterns.xml
                      The actual file created will have a *.user extension. rename it to use it
 				   - New Effect, Fireworks!.
 Dave Pitts coded up this new effect.